Ebbw Valley Railway: Restoration of passenger service

 Environmental issues delayed construction of two of the line's new stations.
 Colonies of slowworms, which have protected species status in the United Kingdom, were discovered near the tracks at the sites of Llanhilleth and Crosskeys stations.
 The lizards had to be moved to a safer place.
 Llanhilleth and Crosskeys stations opened on 27 April 2008 and 7 June 2008 respectively.
-Built at a cost of £3.5m, Pye Corner station opened on 14 December 2014.
+Built at a cost of £3.5 million, Pye Corner station opened on 14 December 2014.

 A feasibility study and further design work for a new station at Ebbw Vale Town was commissioned by the Welsh Assembly Government.
 The station on the former Corus steelworks site, which closed in 2002, is a mile north of the line's initial terminus, Ebbw Vale Parkway, and was forecast to cost £6.5 million.
 It was opened on 17 May 2015.

 From 12 December 2019, a small number of services on the line started to be operated by TfW Rail's newly acquired Class 170 DMUs, and the units replaced the 150s as the line's primary traction and rolling stock from 16 December 2019.

-Regular passenger services between Newport and Park Junction were restored from 13 December 2021, though services currently run only between Newport and Crosskeys, and not to and from Ebbw Vale.
+Regular passenger services between Newport and Park Junction were restored from 13 December 2021, though services before 2024 only ran between Newport and Crosskeys, and not to and from Ebbw Vale.
+The service was set to be extended to Ebbw Vale Town in December 2023.
+Owing to a lack of suitable rolling stock, introduction of the new service was delayed, eventually commencing on 29 January 2024.